Wall of Tears (song): Release and reception

-"Wall of Tears" was released as a single via RCA Victor Records in December 1986.
+"Wall of Tears" was released as a single via RCA Victor Records on January 9, 1987, in North America, and on April 25, 1988, in the UK.
 It would be her first RCA release.
 It was distributed as a seven inch single, with the B-side being "Two Hearts Are Better Than You."
 The song spent 15 weeks on the Billboard Hot Country Songs chart between 1986 and 1987.
 By February 1987, the single had climbed to number 40 on the country chart.
 "Wall of Tears" became Oslin's second charting single and her first to break into the top 40.
 Her next single, "80's Ladies," would be her first major hit.

 "Wall of Tears" would later be released on Oslin's debut studio album, which was also titled 80's Ladies.
 The album was released in 1987 and the song was the album's opening track.
 In discussing the album's material, Rodney Batdorf of Allmusic noted Oslin's style, which included her sound on "Wall of Tears": "K.T.
-Oslin established a new voice in country music -- that of an upscale, middle-aged divorcee, trying to cope with the turmoils with life."
+Oslin established a new voice in country music — that of an upscale, middle-aged divorcee, trying to cope with the turmoils with life."